tarikuamisganaw/Data_structure_and_algorithm_training/README.md

 ## Overview

 This repository contains Python implementations of a max-heap and a graph using an adjacency list.
-The project includes various functionalities, including heap operations and graph traversals, specifically designed for interns to explore key data structures and algorithms.

 ## Tasks Completed